 If you look closely at these periods of times they coincide with our traditional house cleaning rituals.
 Diwali cleaning- Springtime cleaning- Preparing the house for the arrival of rain.

-Let’s remember to clean our bodies from the inside too and get ready for a great Diwali.
+Let’s remember to clean our bodies from the inside too and get ready for a happily healthy life.